 Generally, under the existing rule, establishments that are covered by the rule must post calories for standard menu items on menus or menu boards or, for self-service items and foods on display, on signs adjacent to the items.
 They also will be required to provide additional written nutrition information to consumers upon request.

 Even with the delay, problems with the FDA's menu-labeling rule remain.
-Reps.
+In the 115th Congress, Reps.
 Cathy McMorris-Rodgers (R-WA) and Tony Cardenas (D-CA) introduced H.R.
 772, and Senators Blunt (R-MO) and King (I-ME) introduced S. 261, both called the Common Sense Nutrition Disclosure Act, to amend the regulations and make compliance possible.
 Enactment of H.R.
 772/S. 261 would result in consumers gaining more nutrition information and a greater amount of choices.

 Many in the industry have their own foodservice business or partner with other chains.
 A new uniform standard for the industry can be a positive development, but it must allow for sufficient flexibility to allow non-chain restaurants to comply.
 Otherwise, the FDA’s menu-labeling rule will subject many convenience stores to unnecessary and burdensome regulatory obligations.